Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: from news

+The latent representation learned from the above global occurrence matrix reflects the static stock relations.
+Motivated by the fact that the stock relations are changing over time and cross-asset signals are beneficial towards stock price prediction, we further fine-tune the stock representation by building a temporal stock graph and infusing the neighbors' embedding dynamically.

+\myparab{Temporal stock graph. } As shown in Figure~\ref{temporal}, the construction of $G_t$ consists of two steps.
+(1) Construct the stock graph using the co-occurrence matrix.
+Assume $\tilde{G_t} = \{\calv, \cale_t\}$ is the stock graph at time $t$, where $\calv = \{s_1, \dots, s_n\}$ is the set of stocks. $(s_i, s_j) \in \cale_t$ if and only if $s_i$ and $s_j$ are co-mentioned by the news collected at time $t$.
+The edge eight over $s_i$ and $s_j$ is the number of co-occurrences across all news on date $t$.
+(2) Due to insufficient number of news about specific stocks in time $t$, we maintain a sliding window $w$ ($w$ is a hyper-parameter) to collect a sequence of stock graphs and then construct $G_t$ by taking an exponential moving average of $\tilde{G}_{t-w},...,\tilde{G}_{t},\tilde{G}_t$, where we assign a nearby graph a larger weight.

+\myparab{Propagation of neighbors' embedding via a stock attention mechanism.} Given the temporal graph ($G_t$) identifies the dynamic stock structure, it is crucial to appropriately update the stock representation by infusing the current neighbors' embedding.
+Motivated by the fact that not all the neighbors contribute to the current stock trend, we filter out the stocks that are too far away from the current stock (See Section~\ref{eff_emd} for more details).
+Specifically, for stock $s_i$, we focus on the $k$ nearest neighbors when sorting by the edge weight (which reflects the magnitude of the co-occurrence), where $k$ is a hyper-parameter.
+Formally, let $S_t(i)$ denote the set of $k$ nearest neighbors of $s_i$ in $G_t$ at time $t$.

+We introduce an attention mechanism~\cite{vaswani2017attention} to infuse the neighbors embedding weighted by an assigned attention value.
+In this way, we reward the stocks offering more forecasting power by assigning them larger attention values.

-The weights define which neighboring stock is more significant. $f(e_i,e_j)$ measures the compatibility between embedding $e_i$ and $e_j$, and is parameterized by a feed-forward network with a single hidden layer, which is jointly trained with other parts of the model.
-We let $f(\cdot,\cdot)$ have the following functional form:
+where $c^i_t$ denotes the fine-tuned stock representation for stock $i$ at time $t$, and $\alpha_{i,j} \in \reals$ is the attention weight on the embedding $e_j$, which is given by The weights define which neighboring stocks are more significant. $f(e_i,e_j)$ measures the compatibility between embeddings $e_i$ and $e_j$, and is parameterized by a feed-forward network with a single hidden layer, which is jointly trained with other parts of the model.
+We let $f(\cdot,\cdot)$ have the following functional form where $\mathbf{v}_a$ and $\mathbf{W}_a$ are weight matrices, and $b_a$ is the bias vector~\cite{vaswani2017attention}, obtained during model training via backpropagation.